What is continuous service?

 - When an employee moves between 'associated employers' (see the section below to find out who counts as an 'associated employer')

-- When a business is transferred from one employer to another (such as if a maintained school converts to an academy)
+- When a business is transferred from 1 employer to another (such as if a maintained school converts to an academy)

 This information comes from GOV.UK.